 - Put the cod pieces in the food processor and process until fish is shredded.
+Dump into a fine mesh sieve and push the excess liquid out of the fish.
 Set shredded cod aside.

-- To the bowl with the breadcrumbs, add the eggs, shallots, thyme, lemon juice, hummus, Dijon mustard and salt.
+- To a large mixing bowl add the breadcrumbs, whisked eggs, onion, thyme, lemon juice, hummus, Dijon mustard and salt.
 Mix ingredients thoroughly.
 Add in the shredded cod and mix well.

-- Set a large oven-proof skillet over medium-low heat and add a thin layer of oil to cover the bottom.
-When the oil is hot, cook the fish cakes (in batches) for about 3 minutes per side, or until light golden brown .
+- Set a large 12″ ceramic skillet over medium-low heat and add a thin layer of oil to cover the bottom.
+When the oil is hot, cook the fish cakes in batches for about 3-5 minutes per side, or until light golden brown .

-- Transfer the skillet with the fish cakes to the oven and cook for 10 to 12 minutes, or until fish is cooked through.
-Serve warm with Dijon mustard as a dipping sauce (optional)
+- Gently add the fish cakes to the large baking pans and cook in the oven for 10 to 12 minutes, or until fish is cooked through.
+Serve warm with Homemade Tartar Sauce.